macOS High Sierra 10.13.4+ and Mojave 10.14 Early Previews

 Dear DisplayLink macOS users,

 DisplayLink has worked for many months to maintain support for its users during the transition from macOS High Sierra to Mojave.
-While functionality such as Ethernet and audio or charging, where implemented, is unaffected on all releases, display connectivity has been limited on macOS releases from 10.13.4 through 10.13.6.
+While functionality such as Ethernet and audio or charging, where implemented, is unaffected on all releases, display connectivity has been limited on macOS releases 10.13.4, 10.13.5 and 10.13.6.

 We thank you for your extended patience, we continue to value your feedback and support.

 Inkscape problem – "page property" dialog box does not open.